 When Title IX was signed into law more than forty years ago, its antidiscrimination mandates contravened the traditional religious and moral commitments of large segments of the public.
-Some people believed then (as some believe now) that disparate treatment of the sexes was not just the way things were, but indeed the way they ought to be.
-Cf. Alexandra Polyzoides Buek & Jeffrey H. Orleans, Sex Discrimination - A Bar to a Democratic Education: Overview of Title IX of the Education Amendments of 1972, 6 Conn.
+Some people believed then (as some believe now) that disparate treatment of the sexes was not just the way things were, but the way they ought to be.
+Cf. Alexandra Polyzoides Buek & Jeffrey H. Orleans, Sex Dis- crimination-A Bar to a Democratic Education: Overview of Title IX of the Education Amendments of 1972, 6 Conn.
 L. Rev. 1, 1-3 (1973).

 Congress did not, however, make the interpretation and enforcement of Title IX subservient to those widely held beliefs.
-Whether a governmental policy violates Title IX is a matter of statutory interpretation alone.
-And by its plain terms, Title IX does not permit secular schools that accept federal funds to exempt themselves from the Act's requirements based in whole or in part on moral or religious objections to compliance.3 Nor could it.
-Invidious governmental discrimination against a class is verboten under this Court's settled constitutional jurisprudence, including when that discrimination is based on moral or religious disapproval of the class.
+Whether a governmental policy violates Title IX is a matter of statutory interpretation.
+And by its plain terms, Title IX does not permit public schools to exempt themselves from the Act's requirements-even when school officials have moral or religious objections to compliance.3 Nor could it.
+The Supreme Court's longstanding, settled constitutional jurisprudence strictly prohibits justification of disparate treatment on the basis of moral or religious disapproval of a class.